lzb863/semantic_segmentation_unet/baseline-resnet50dilated-ppm_deepsup/README.md

-model files (encoder and decoder) of baseline resnet50-dileted can be downloaded from the link below
+Download the model files (encoder and decoder) of baseline resnet50-dileted from the link below and keep in this directory.

 https://www.kaggle.com/ochaporkar/semantic-segmentation-unet-baselinemodels